scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout2.md

 To motivate this objection, consider the very far fetched idea that God created us to perform a very specific role.
 Once our species has grown large enough, he will signal to an alien race to move to Earth where they will find a new rich food source.
 Us!
 If this were the case, God would have crated us to be the food in some alien's hamburger.
 We would have a role in his grand design.
 We would even know what it is.
 I doubt, though, that anyone would be happy to find out that they were created as food for some superior being.
 A menial role in a stage designed for another does not make life choice worthy.

 There is a second worry with the claim that God created us to serve him.
 God is all loving, all knowing, and all powerful.
 If he is all loving, he would never have created us merely to serve him, especially since our lives involve so much suffering and pain.
 Suppose that we had the ability to create a a new fully conscious species.
 It is only an evil creator that would create such beings to suffer and toil in servitude to them.

+Let us consider another way that the Theist might respond to the objection.

 + **Suggestion 2:** The existence of God shows that we have a purpose, but we do not know what that purpose is.